Govind-Patwal/Election_Analysis/README.md

 ## Project Overview
 I have been tasked to help Tom, a Colorado Board of Elections employee, in an election audit of the tabulated results for a ***US Congressional precinct in Colorado***.

-I will have to use Python to extract and analyze data from the election results CSV file.
+I have to use Python to extract and analyze data from the election results CSV file.

 ## Purpose